MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 ![shows a screen for choosing the authentication type.](media/install-web-authentication.png "Authentication type")

-Select whether you will allow users to authenticate to the [!INCLUDE[prodshort](../includes/prodshort.md)] web client and service based architecture using their Windows Account, Organizational Account or Mixed Mode.
-Since a single [!INCLUDE[prodshort](../includes/prodshort.md)] system database can be set up for either Windows or Organizational Accounts, select Mixed Mode only if you are using a multitenant configuration with some tenants using Windows and some tenants using Organizational Accounts.
+Select whether you will allow users to authenticate to the Dynamics GP web client and service based architecture using their Windows Account, Organizational Account or Mixed Mode.
+Since a single Dynamics GP system database can be set up for either Windows or Organizational Accounts, select Mixed Mode only if you are using a multitenant configuration with some tenants using Windows and some tenants using Organizational Accounts.

 If you have selected Organizational Account or Mixed Mode, provide the Organizational Account settings for the Azure Application you registered in Chapter 6 Register Azure Application for Organizational Accounts.
 The information you provide will be validated.